enekotrevi/IRWA-2024/README.md

 The results of these studies can be observed here(falta meter tag del report)

-Finally, to make use of the notebook, you simply need to run each of the cells in order.
+Finally, to make use of the notebook, you simply need to run each of the cells in order and you have to put the rute in the corresponding site.